Lanhild/starter-cloudron/README.md

 <!-- This is the place for the description of your application.
 It's usage, description, and potential dependencies. -->

-This repository contains the Cloudron app package source for Starter, a template Cloudron application.
+This repository contains the Cloudron app package source for <Project>, a template Cloudron application.

 The package aims to set global development standards for Cloudron packages to ensure uniformity and ease of sharing.